 Before highlighting some brands, let’s review what isn’t vegan.
 Drawing from a post at The Compassionate Closet, here’s a list of materials made from animals (ranging from the obvious to the ones you might not think of): leather, wool, suede, silk, cashmere, mohair, alpaca, angora, worsted, serge, tweed, down, velvet (non-synthetic type), gabardine (wool type), grosgrain (silk type), jersey (wool type), satin (silk type).

 A search for “vegan” at Zappos brings up 700+ items, and a search at Nordstrom shows 350 (of course, you can further sort by category), and sites like MooShoes, Ethica, and Vegan Chic bring together many vegan products in one place.
-(Related: our slow fashion shopping guide.)
+(Related: our guide to How to Avoid Fast Fashion for Work Clothes.)
 What sources have you found for quality vegan workwear, vegan dress shoes, or other musts for the stylish vegan professional?

 {related: the best vegan shoes for work}